nsitu/bodychalk/README.md

-# bodytrace
+# bodychalk
-Webcam body segment with SVG path output
+Trace the outline of a body via webcam segmentation and output as SVG path